berkOzkanCSGod/TopraTek/README.md

 1. Utilization of UML for Project Design and Planning:
 I used Unified Modeling Language (UML) to plan and design this project.
-This involved creating diagrams to visualize the project's structure, like its different parts, how they relate to each other, and what they do.
+This involved creating diagrams to visualize the project's structure, how they relate to each other, and what they do.
 Using UML helped me organize the project in a clear and structured way, showing my ability to plan software projects thoughtfully.

-2. Embracing Vanilla JavaScript and Essential Tools:
+2. Embracing Vanilla JavaScript:
-I deliberately chose to use only basic JavaScript and Node JS for this project.
+I deliberately chose to use vanilla JavaScript and Node JS for this project.
 Instead of relying on frameworks or libraries, I wanted to understand how JavaScript and frontend-backend interactions work from the ground up.
 This hands-on approach allowed me to dive into core concepts, learning their details and best practices thoroughly.
 By doing so, I'm better equipped to handle various challenges in web development and beyond.

 ** Personal anecdote **
 When developing this project I ran into a performance problem.
-I wanted to update features, such as the sidebar and map live when a user added a location, however, since PUG is a serverside template each change required a complete reload of the page.
+I wanted to update features, such as the sidebar and map live when a user added a location, however, since PUG is a serverside template engine each change required a complete reload of the page.
 Then, I discovered HTMX, which helped me make some parts dynamic without reloading the page–greatly increasing performance.
-However, some feature updates required a more tailored approach (or I didn't know htmx well enough), so this led me to do routing and updating manually with vanilla JS fetch and awaits on the front end.
+However, some feature updates required a more tailored approach (or I didn't know htmx well enough), so this led me to do routing and updating manually with vanilla JS fetch and awaits on the frontend.
 And so, I was able to benefit from the superior performance of server-side rendering while keeping the site dynamic.

 In summary, this project reflects my commitment to learning and mastering software development techniques.
 It demonstrates my ability to plan projects systematically.